DataDog/documentation/content/en/logs/explorer/search.md

 While information from individual logs can be useful visualized as a list, sometimes valuable information can be accessed through aggregation.
 To access this information, search for logs in the [Log Explorer][5] and display them as timeseries, top lists, tree maps, pie charts, or tables.

-Log Explorer search consists of a time range and a search query, mixing `key:value` and full-text search.
+Log Explorer search consists of a time range and a search query, mixing `key:value` and [full-text search][6].

 ## Search query